confluentinc/examples/ccloud/docs/beginner-cloud.rst

       ccloud kafka topic produce demo-topic-1

 #.
 The CLI waits for you to type data at the prompt, so type a few characters each on a new line.
-For example, type th enumbers 1 through 5
+For example, type the numbers 1 through 5:

    .. code-block:: bash